transdigiware/blockchain/howto/ibp-v2-apis.md

 ### Registering the component identity with the CA
 {: #ibp-v2-apis-config-register-component}

-First, you need to register a component identity with your CA. Your component will use this identity to generate the certificates it needs when it is deployed.
+First, you need to register a component identity with your CA. Your component uses this identity to generate the certificates it needs when it is deployed.

 1. [Generate certificates with your CA admin](#ibp-v2-apis-enroll-ca-admin) by using the Fabric CA client.
 Use these admin certificates to issue the following commands.
 Ensure that `$FABRIC_CA_CLIENT_HOME` is set to `$HOME/fabric-ca-client/ca-admin`.